Pilotguide9897/RegexTutor/Develop/gist.md

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`

-Character classes, also referred to as *character sets* are a robus feature of regular expressions that specifies a set of characters which may be matched by any single character in the string being searched.
+Character classes, also referred to as *character sets* are a robust feature of regular expressions that specifies a set of characters which may be matched by any single character in the string being searched.
 To put it another way, character classes tell the regex engine to match all occurrences of only certain characters.
-Specifically, character classes are defined by enclosing characters within a set of square brackets `[]` and can be used to specify specific characters (e.g., `[abc]` would match any instance of a, b, or c), or to define a range of characters that encloses any characters in between (e.g., `[a-z] all instances of lowercase letters in a given string).
-Character classes are useful because they allow users to specify multiple characters in a condensed syntax, such that they do not need to write out [a,b,c,d,e,f,]

-Another feature of regex related to character classes are negated character classes, which are created by placing a carat `^` after the open square bracket in a regular character class.
-Negated character classes result in the expression matching any character *not* included in the character class.
-Notably are also a select few predefined character classes that are default to regular expressions, including:
+Most regular expression engines provide a set of a few predefined character classes that are default to regular expressions, including:

-- `\d`: Matches any digit character.
-Equivalent to [0-9].
+- (`\d`): This class matches any digit character.
+Equivalent to `[0-9]`.
-- `\D`: Matches any non-digit character.
-Equivalent to [^0-9].
+- (`\D`): This class matches any non-digit character.
+Equivalent to `[^0-9]`.
-- `\w`: Matches any word character, which includes alphanumeric characters and underscores.
-Equivalent to [a-zA-Z0-9_].
+- (`\w`): This class matches any word character, which includes alphanumeric characters and underscores.
+Equivalent to `[a-zA-Z0-9_]`.
-- `\W`: Matches any non-word character.
-Equivalent to [^a-zA-Z0-9_].
+- (`\W`): This class matches any non-word character.
+Equivalent to `[^a-zA-Z0-9_]`.
-- `\s`: Matches any whitespace character, including spaces, tabs, and line breaks.
+- (`\s`): This class matches any whitespace character, including spaces, tabs, and line breaks.
 Equivalent to [ \t\n\r\f].
-- `\S`: Matches any non-whitespace character.
-Equivalent to [^ \t\n\r\f].
+- (`\S`): This class matches any non-whitespace character.
+Equivalent to `[^ \t\n\r\f]`.

-Overall, character classes are a useful tool for writing more concise regular expressions
+- (`.`): This class matches any and all characters with the exception of a new line.

+Overall, these character classes can be used within regular expressions, either alone or in combination, to represent specific sets of characters without explicitly listing them.
+For example, the regular expression (`\d+`) matches one or more digits, whereas (`\w+`) matches one or more alphanumeric characters or underscores.

+Our URL matching expression takes advantage of this property by employing the (`\w`) character class in the (`[\/\w \.-]`) bracket expression to target any alphaneumeric character.

 ### Flags